yonatanbitton/mdtel/readme.md

 We now describe steps to reproduce each one of the steps.

+## Minimal example
+run `src\minimal_example` for a single post for activation all of the components on a single post.

 ## Transliteration

 The code for this part is here: https://github.com/snukky/news-translit-nmt